zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/generating-tokens.md

         | base64 -d)
     ```

-## Generate storage admin token
+## Generate a storage admin token

 [`pxctl`](/reference/cli/authorization/#generate_tokens) uses yaml
 configuration files to create tokens.
-You neet to create a token for the
+You must to create a token for the
 [storage admin](/concepts/authorization/overview/#the-administrator-role)
 used for `pxctl` to manage Portworx
 (like _root_ in Linux)